tjdragon/va/README.md

 ## Security
 - Actions taken by the user from the website use the website authentication mechanism
+- If required a Maker/Checker process is possible
 - Server side endpoints use the API authentication mechanism